aidenterry02/aidenterry02/README.md

 ## About Me

-a builder at heart.
+A builder at heart.
 I design systems that solve real problems for real people.
 What motivates me is taking something complex or inefficient and rebuilding it into something clear, reliable, and easy to use.

 I focus on automation, data workflows, and engineered solutions that remove friction and give people back time.